This post contains affiliate links.

 While you are letting your coils dry you should also clean the shroud.
 Just a quick scrub with soap and water should do the trick and it’s also the perfect time to dislodge any “guests” that have made a home under the shroud.

-Once everything is dry you can reassemble your air condition.
+Once everything is dry you can reassemble your air conditioner.
 Reinstall the sheet metal shroud replacing the gasket if necessary.
 Then screw the shroud back in place.
 Hopefully, this will resolve your air conditioner freezing issue.

-These steps might be time-consuming, but it is an easy process to clean evaporator coils in an RV air conditioner.
+These steps might be time-consuming, but it is an easy process to clean evaporator coil in an RV air conditioner.
 Make sure you do this each year—or each season—depending on how often you use your RV.